-Gale Sayers, Who Wowed NFL Fans And Inspired A Beloved TV movie, Dies At 77
+Gale Sayers, Who Wowed NFL Fans And Inspired A Beloved TV Movie, Dies At 77

-Gale Sayers, a graceful and quick Chicago Bears running back whose elusiveness bedeviled defenses and delighted fans, has died at age 77, the team and the NFL announced Wednesday.
+Gale Sayers, a graceful and quick Chicago Bears running back whose elusiveness bedeviled defenses and delighted fans, has died, the team and the NFL announced Wednesday.
+He was 77.

 Sayers was a fearsome competitor, but he was also famous for his character and fortitude.